-4. Esau type Christians are addicted to the vain pursuits of the flesh.
-They are worldly minded and materialistic.
-And far too busy pursuing sports and hobbies, or amassing earthly riches to be concerned for spiritual matters.
+4. Esau type Christians are addicted to carnal things.
+They are far too busy pursuing sports and hobbies, or amassing earthly riches to be concerned with spiritual matters.
 They simply have no time for God.

 5. David type Christians are wholeheartedly devoted to God.
 They yearn for God's presence and chiefly regard His evaluation of their character.
 They are humble and therefore content with their lowly status so long as they secure God's favour.
 They are not looking to engender men's honour or provoke the admiration of others.
 When success comes their way, God always gets the glory.